-Adam Morgan is the founding editor of the Chicago Review of Books and the Southern Review of Books, as well as the Chicago Literary Archive.
-His essays and criticism have appeared in The Paris Review Daily, Los Angeles Times, Chicago Tribune, Guernica, The AV Club, The Guardian, Poets & Writers, Literary Hub, Longreads, Chicago Reader, Chicago magazine, Minneapolis Star-Tribune, and elsewhere, with an emphasis on Chicago, Midwestern, Southern, and speculative literature.
-He splits his time between Chicago and Charlotte, and writes a monthly newsletter about forthcoming books, The Frontlist.
+Adam Morgan is a literary critic and the founding editor of the Chicago Review of Books and the Southern Review of Books, as well as the Chicago Literary Archive.
+His writing has appeared in The Paris Review, Los Angeles Times, Chicago Tribune, Guernica, The AV Club, Esquire, The Guardian, Scientific American, Poets & Writers, Literary Hub, Longreads, Chicago Reader, Philadelphia Inquirer, Minneapolis Star-Tribune, and elsewhere, with an emphasis on modernist and speculative literature.
+He writes a monthly newsletter about forthcoming books, The Frontlist.

 He is a core faculty member at StoryStudio Chicago and has taught writing at Roosevelt University in Chicago — where he completed an MFA — and the University of North Carolina, Charlotte.
 In 2018, he was awarded the James Friend Memorial Award by the Society of Midland Authors for literary criticism, as well as a National City and Regional Magazine Award for his work in Chicago magazine.
 He’s a proud member of the Caxton Club.